tobiashochguertel/vscode-catalog-lens/docs/research/github-actions-workflow-reuse/01-reusable-workflows-detailed.md

 # Reusable workflow
 outputs:
   cache-hit:
-    description: "Whether cache was hit"
+    description: Whether cache was hit
     value: ${{ jobs.setup.outputs.cache-hit }}

 # Caller can use this